inbo/tutorials/content/tutorials/spatial_variograms/index.md

 De-trending often improves variogram model regression (<a href="#sec-nodetrend" class="quarto-xref">Section 6.1</a>), but it also removes/diminishes the effects of spatially correlated co-variates such as our parameter `a`.

 Make sure that you know whether your variogram function applies de-trending, or not.
-At any rate, I would recommend to **store the detrended linear effects for later** by applying your own `lm()`, prior to variogramming.
+At any rate, I would recommend to **store the detrended linear effects for later** by applying your own `lm()`, prior to variogram fitting.

 {{% /callout %}}